Wolfe Tone: Equality and representation

 Later generations of Irish republicans have broadly been content with Tone's own succinct summary of his purpose:

 To subvert the tyranny of our execrable government, to break the connection with England (the never failing source of our political evils) and to assert the independence of my country—these were my objects.
 To unite the whole people of Ireland: to abolish the memory of all past dissension; and to substitute the common name of Irishmen in place of the denomination of Protestant, Catholic and Dissenter—these were my means.

 In the autobiography he began to compose in France, Tone claimed that already in 1790 he had advanced "the question of separation with scarcely any reserve".
-While not yet rejecting a personal union of crowns, in his tract The Spanish War (1790) he had disputed Ireland's obligation uphold England in a colonial dispute with Spain and had called for a separate Irish navy.
+While not yet rejecting a personal union of crowns, in his tract The Spanish War (1790) he had disputed Ireland's obligation to support Britain in the Nootka Crisis with Spain and had called for a separate Irish navy.

 Beginning with James Connolly, who maintained that Tone would have been "a rebel even had he been an Englishman", left-wing republicans have suggested that for Tone, Irish independence was part of a broader radical vision.
-Typically reference is made to his diary entry for 11 March 1796: "If the men of property will not support us, they must fall; we can support ourselves by the aid of that numerous and respectable class of the community, "the men of no property".
+Typically reference is made to his diary entry for 11 March 1796: "If the men of property will not support us, they must fall; we can support ourselves by the aid of that numerous and respectable class of the community, the men of no property".
 He is also recorded as telling the French that a revolution in Ireland "was not to be made for the people of property".

 While acknowledging the need for their support, it is not clear that Tone wished those "of no property" to take the initiative.
 Russell's diary records a despondent conversation in January 1794 in which Tone remarked: there is "nothing to be expected from this country except from the sans culottes, who are too ignorant for any thinking man to wish to see in power".